-March 20, 2019 – POTTSVILLE, PA – Each year, the North Schuylkill School District hosts Career Week—an opportunity for professionals across a wide variety of disciplines to connect with students about their potential career paths.
-Benesch Project Manager Jennifer Kowalonek, PE, participated this year, providing a hands-on crash course in stormwater engineering to the district’s elementary school students.
+POTTSVILLE, PA – The North Schuylkill School District’s annual Career Week connects professionals with students to explore potential career paths.
+This year, Benesch Project Manager Jennifer Kowalonek, PE provided a hands-on crash course in stormwater engineering to the district’s elementary school students.

 Kowalonek has spent nearly her entire career at Benesch, where she is a project manager focused on water resources and dam engineering.